 * * * *

-“Maybe it’s an angel,” they whispered.
+“It’s an angel,” they said.

 The woman grabbed my arm and pulled it around her side.
-“You can take me wherever you want, so long as it’s away from this death trap!”
+“You can take me wherever you want!
+So long as it’s away from this death trap!”

 “Nope.
 First time.”